161 Black-Owned Businesses to Support Right Now (and All Year Long)

-Mental Health and Wellness
+Mental health and wellness

-Founded by Lestraundra Alfred, this health podcast and digital platform is designed to empower Black women by connecting them with health experts and professionals in the mental, social, and spiritual health space.
+Founded by Lestraundra Alfred, this health podcast and digital platform is designed to empower Black women by connecting them with health experts and professionals in the mental, social and spiritual health space.
 Just as important to Alfred is the community network she’s building of members, which becomes stronger and more unified the bigger it grows.

 BEAM stands for Black Emotional and Mental Health Collective.
-Through education, advocacy, training, and the creative arts, BEAM aims to provide Black people with more accessibility to emotional health care and the proper resources for healing, as well as create a community of like-minded individuals who are committed to the overall mental and emotional health of those in Black communities.
+Through education, advocacy, training and the creative arts, BEAM aims to provide Black people with more accessibility to emotional health care and the proper resources for healing, as well as create a community of like-minded individuals committed to the overall mental and emotional health of those in Black communities.
 This tool kit can get you started at home.

 Ethel’s Club is a social and wellness club based in Brooklyn, New York.
-It supports inclusion, offers safe spaces for healing, and embraces community mindsets.
+It supports inclusion, offers safe spaces for healing and embraces community mindsets.
 Its mission?
 To welcome those who “believe that centering community is power.”

 Founded by author and producer Tonya Lewis Lee, Movita Organics specializes in vitamins for women.
-Here, you’ll find beauty vitamins, prenatal vitamins, and multivitamins—and they’re all created using whole food, not synthetic ingredients.
+Here, you’ll find beauty vitamins, prenatal vitamins and multivitamins—and they’re all created using whole food, not synthetic ingredients.
 Shop on Movita’s website or on Amazon.

 There’s nothing more relaxing than stepping into a boutique spa that feels like a warm, cozy home.
 The SPAaaht is located in a beautiful and historic Harlem neighborhood, and its owner, LaJuana Smith-Huebner, is a wellness advocate with more than 20 years of experience in the spa industry.
-It offers nail care, massages, skin care, waxing, and more—and once you step foot inside, you may never want to leave.
+It offers nail care, massages, skin care, waxing and more—and once you set foot inside, you may never want to leave.
 If you need some extended relaxing and recharging, book a stay at one of these wellness retreats.

 PMS, begone!
 This brand offers plant- and vitamin-based relief for premenstrual symptoms and has been dubbed “self-care in a bottle.”
-Cofounded by longtime friends Necole Kane and Fallon Mercedes Brock, My Happy Flo was created to empower women who struggle with their cycles, fibroids, and other reproductive issues.
+Co-founded by longtime friends Necole Kane and Fallon Mercedes Brock, My Happy Flo was created to empower women who struggle with their cycles, fibroids and other reproductive issues.

-With the Black travel industry booming now more than ever, this brand is committed to making sure that jet-setters have the best TSA-friendly products for hair and skin.
-You’ll find skin-soothing body balm, moisturizing lip balm, and hair balm specially designed for natural hair that’s worn in a protective style like braids or buns when traveling.
+With the Black travel industry booming now more than ever, this brand is committed to making sure jet-setters have the best TSA-friendly products for hair and skin.
+You’ll find skin-soothing body balm, moisturizing lip balm and hair balm specially designed for natural hair that’s worn in a protective style like braids or buns when traveling.

 Daybreak Yoga is the only Black-female-owned yoga studio in Ohio.
 It was founded by Dawn Rivers, a librarian turned yoga coach, as a safe haven for women of color who may not have felt comfortable in other spaces.
 Rivers also coaches other women of color to become certified yoga practitioners, offers yoga and wellness retreats, and has a store on Amazon.

 Body Complete Rx believes that getting healthy should be as easy as having plant-based supplements delivered directly to your doorstep—which is exactly what they do.
-Samia Gore, a mom of four, created this brand with a nutritionist to ensure that other parents like herself would commit to living a healthy lifestyle.
+Samia Gore, a mom of four, created this brand with a nutritionist to ensure that other parents like herself could commit to living a healthy lifestyle.

 Genuine mentorship is just as important as getting a good education.
 With her tutoring company, registered nurse Renee Dyson has facilitated in helping more than 300 students pass nursing school.

-Kale My Name (Chicago and L.A.)
+Kale My Name (Chicago)

-The Ginjan Café (Harlem)
+The Ginjan Café (New York City)